FAQs

 However if you are prone to skin sensitivity, we always recommend patch testing before applying over a larger area.

-Our Elucent Anti-Ageing Serum effectively combines the highest levels of AHAs in the range at 16%, with vitamins B3, E and Pro-vitamin B5 very beneficial for your skin.
-The high concentration of active ingredients makes it a great tool for targeting specific skincare concerns like wrinkles.
+Our Anti Ageing Serum effectively combines the highest levels of AHAs in the range at 16%, with Niacinamide, Vitamin E and Pro-Vitamin B5.
+The high concentration of active ingredients makes it a great tool for targeting specific skincare concerns like fine lines and wrinkles.

 We recommend the application of the serum once a day, and suggest including it in your night skincare routine.
-As mentioned above, the skin should be moisturised after applying the serum, therefore you should apply the night cream after the serum.
+As mentioned above, the serum should be applied directly onto cleansed skin.
+Follow with your elucent night cream to lock it in.

 Humectants, along with occludents and emollients, are types of moisturising agents that are used in formulating different skincare products.
 Humectants as an ingredient pulls/absorbs moisture from the environment and delivers it to the skin.
 A common humectant ingredient is Glycerin, which is commonly found in moisturisers and improves hydration in the skin.